Back to Podcast Guides

 1. Catch the comparison.
 Notice the exact flavour: "I'm better than them," "I'm behind them," "we're the same," or "I need them to see me a certain way."

 2. Pause the story.
+Let the mental explanation go quiet for a few seconds.
 Do not argue with the comparison yet.
-Let the mental explanation go quiet for a few seconds.

 3. Find the body signal.
 Look for tightness in the throat, heat in the face, collapse in the chest, buzzing in the belly, or pressure behind the eyes.